loganminhdang/singlecellvariantanalysis/README.md

 ----------------------------------------------------------
 ```
 ### 2. filter_bam_by_barcodes.py **- BAM Filtering Utility**
-This is a dedicated utility to create a new, smaller BAM file containing only the reads from a specified list of cells.
-This is very useful for focused visualization in IGV.
+This is a dedicated utility to create a BAM file containing only the reads from a specified list of cells.
+This is useful for focused visualization in IGV.

 Usage: